oracle/truffleruby/doc/user/truffleruby-additions.md

 `Truffle.native?` reports if TruffleRuby has been ahead-of-time compiled.
 In practice this implies that the SubstrateVM is being used.

-`Truffle.revision` reports the source control revision of TruffleRuby.
+`Truffle.revision` reports the source control revision used to build TruffleRuby.

 ## Polyglot programming